Schärhorn

-The Schärhorn is a mountain in the Glarus Alps near Klausen Pass.
+The Schärhorn is a Swiss mountain in the Glarus Alps near Klausen Pass.
 The highest summit is named Gross Schärhorn (3,297 m) while a second summit is named Chli Schärhorn (3,232 m).
 The mountain overlooks the valley of Schächental to the north side, and the Hüfifirn to the southeast, which finally leads to the Maderanertal to the southwest.
 Both valleys are located in the canton of Uri.